 - Thin mucus stuck in the lungs

 - Propel mucus toward larger airways, where it can be easily coughed out

 Suitable for patients of all ages, from full-term newborns to senior citizens, HFCWO (also known as high frequency chest compression, HFCC) typically becomes a vitally important part of a patient’s daily, long-term treatment routine.
 Patients usually self-administer two 15- to 30-minute HFCWO sessions daily, with the system programmed to deliver five to 20 compressions per second, as directed by their doctor’s prescription.

 HFCWO has been prescribed for more than 400 diseases and conditions, spanning neuromuscular and immune disorders, paralysis, functional airway deformities, pulmonary infectious diseases, and chromosomal or genetic disorders.

-HFCWO is routinely prescribed for cystic fibrosis, bronchiectasis and neuromuscular conditions.
+HFCWO is routinely prescribed as treatment for cystic fibrosis, bronchiectasis and neuromuscular conditions.
 A growing number of physicians also prescribe HFCWO therapy for acute, inpatient cases.
 For example, hospitals routinely rely on HFCWO devices to improve bronchial drainage in organ transplant patients, and to treat patients susceptible to pneumonia in intensive care and post-surgical units.